 This breakout session presents results from eSTICC on climate change in the Arctic.
 The session takes place on Saturday, October 14th at 17:30-19:00 in room Hafnarkot on the first floor of Harpa Conference Centre.
 The talks can be found on the program of the Arctic Circle website and here.

-The eSTICC general assembly 2017 will take place in Helsinki from 27th to 29th September.
-Our sister Nordforsk Nordic Center of Excellence EmblA will join us.
-The current program draft can be found here.
-It will be updated as new information becomes available.
+The eSTICC general assembly 2017 took place in Helsinki from 27th to 29th September 2017.
+Our sister Nordforsk Nordic Center of Excellence EmblA joined us.
+The final program draft can be found here.

 The eSTICC annual meeting 2016 meeting will take place from 5 to 7 October in Stockholm University, Geoscience building, Högbomsalen

 To register send an email to Matthias Brakebusch (email@example.com) with cc: to eSTICC secretariat (firstname.lastname@example.org)

 The program updated on 2016-10-03 is available here

 The WordPress.com stats helper monkeys prepared a 2015 annual report for this website.